 With the anti-lock brake system, this light will come on when you start your engine and may stay on for several seconds.
 That's normal.
+If the light doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.

 If the light stays on, or comes on when you're driving, your vehicle needs service.
+You will also hear a chime sound when the light is on steady.
 If the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
-If the regular brake system warning light is also on, you don't have anti-lock brakes and there's a problem with your regular brakes.
-See "Brake System Warning Light" earlier in this section.
+If the regular brake system warning light is also on you don't have anti-lock brakes and there's a problem with your regular brakes.
+In addition to both lights, you will also hear a chime sound on the first occurrence of a problem and each time the car is shut off and then restarted.
+See Brake System Warning Light on page 3-41 earlier in this section.